 - If you require daily nursing home care, cycling in for 100 days and out for 60 days at a time isn’t feasible.
 So you’ll have to look towards alternative options.

-It’s unfortunate that Original Medicare provides so little help.
-But it’s not impossible to get financial assistance for this type of care.
-Below are some ways that you can help yourself (or an older loved one) reduce the onerous financial burden of nursing home costs.
+Unfortunately, Original Medicare provides so little help.
+However, getting financial assistance for this type of care is not impossible.
+Below are some ways to help yourself (or an older loved one) reduce the onerous financial burden of nursing home costs.

-The main two types of Medicare Supplement Insurance available are Medigap policies and Medicare Advantage policies (Medicare Part C).
-Certain deluxe Medicare Advantage plans with lots of bells and whistles may help provide financial assistance or reimbursement for nursing home care.
-But you’ll have to talk to your provider to get all the details.
+The two main types of Medicare Supplement Insurance available are Medigap policies and Medicare Advantage policies (Medicare Part C).
+Certain deluxe Medicare Advantage plans with bells and whistles may help provide financial assistance or reimbursement for nursing home care.
+But you’ll have to talk to your provider for all the details.

-If you cannot afford to pay out of pocket for your own nursing home care or for the care of an older loved one, you can apply for Medicaid.
-In order to get approved, you have to prove the following:
+If you cannot afford to pay out of pocket for your nursing home care or the care of an older loved one, you can apply for Medicaid.
+To get approved, you have to prove the following:

 - That you or your loved one has a very low income

-- That you or your loved one doesn’t possess any assets that you could liquidate in order to pay for the cost of care
+- That you or your loved one doesn’t possess any assets that you could liquidate to pay for the cost of care

-Unlike Medicare, Medicaid is a state government program which means that qualifying for it — and the amount of help you receive — will vary from one state to the next.
+Unlike Medicare, Medicaid is a state government program, meaning qualifying for it and the amount of help you receive will vary from one state to the next.
 It’s best to directly contact your local CMS office for help with your Medicaid application.

 What happens when you run out of Medicare days?

 Medicare will stop paying for your benefits once you run out of days.
-The way to get your benefits to reset is to be out of the nursing home for 60 consecutive days.
+Getting your benefits reset is to be out of the nursing home for 60 consecutive days.

 Figuring out how to care for yourself when nursing home care becomes necessary can be difficult.
-It’s especially hard to get financial help from Medicare for that specific type of care.
+Getting financial help from Medicare for that specific type of care is especially hard.

-But our licensed insurance agents are more than willing to consult with you about coverage and options.
+However, our licensed insurance agents are more than willing to consult you about coverage and options.
 The agents can help you look into Medicare Supplemental plans that could assist in extending benefits for this type of care.

-Our agents’ time is free of charge for you, so give us a call today.
+Our agents’ time is free of charge for you, so call us today.
 Or fill out our convenient and quick online rate form to be connected with the best rates in your area.